SpideyZac/Threadly/docs/statements/task.md

 ## Description

 `task` creates a new task with the given name.
+Everything inbetween the `task` statement and `endtask` statement are keywords which will be called when the task is run.